 Thanks for visiting — and don’t move.
-Your lottery ticket and personal historian are on their way.
+Your lottery ticket is on its way.

 Not sure where to start?

 Curious about Asperger’s, Antidepressants, Cognitive therapy, or Healing Relationships?
 Mental Health and You is a blog with 120+ articles devoted to improving understanding and resilience.
-If you need info, start here.
+If you need something to read, start here.